GoogleChrome/developer.chrome.com/site/en/docs/webstore/program-policies/regulated-goods-and-services/index.md

 ---

-1. Don't engage in or promote unlawful activities in your product, such as rape, illegal sex work, or the sale of prescription drugs without a prescription..
+1. Don't engage in or promote unlawful activities in your product, such as rape, illegal sex work, or the sale of prescription drugs without a prescription.
 We will remove content which promotes, glorifies, or encourages dangerous or illegal activity that may result in physical harm to those involved.